 There will be one examination paper at a common level.
 This paper will be set and marked by the SEC and will be allocated 70% of the marks for the final assessment.
-The examination will be of one and a half hour's duration and will take place at the end of third year.
+The examination will be of one hour and 30 minutes duration and will take place at the end of third year.
 During this assessment, students will be required to engage with, demonstrate comprehension of, and provide written responses to stimulus material.